symphonyoss/app-auth-example/README.md

 }
 ```

 Then Login to Symphony client.
-Once logged in, go into developer mode by added the following query string (assumes
+Once logged in, go into developer mode by adding the 'bundle' query string argument
-you are running the server on localhost)
+(assumes you are running the server on localhost)

 ```
 https://your.pod.domain/client/index.html?bundle=https://localhost:8443/json/bundle.json#